vaisest/caesura/README.md

 -v /path/to/your/content:/content \
 -v ./output:/output \
 ghcr.io/rogueoneecho/caesura \
-batch /path/to/your/torrents --limit 2 --no-upload
+batch /path/to/your/torrents
 ```

+> [!TIP]
+> Add the `--spectrogram` flag to generate spectrograms.

-If everything goes to plan two sources should have transcoded to your output directory.
+If everything goes to plan three sources should have transcoded to your output directory.

 You can filter the cache file with `jq` to see what has been transcoded: